pradeep3sep/interviewquestion/README GuessOutput.md

   <summary>Answer</summary>
   <p>Answer: C</p>

-  An imported module is read-only: you cannot modify the imported module.
+An `imported module` is `read-only`: you cannot modify the imported module.
 Only the module that exports them can change its value.

 When we try to increment the value of `myCounter`, it throws an error: `myCounter` is read-only and cannot be modified.